Can Your Small Business Afford the Average Cost of a Data Breach?

 What Are Some Common Reasons for a Data Breach?

-Ransomware attacks are also prevalent, with 19% of respondents reporting such an attack and two-thirds paying the ransom.
+Ransomware attacks are also prevalent, with 52% of ransomware victims calling law enforcement.
+Of those victims, 63% ended up not paying the ransom.
 It’s also worth noting that the shift to remote work has opened new avenues for cybercriminals to exploit, making businesses more vulnerable to breaches.

 What Are Other Non-Financial Costs of a Data Breach?

+Data breaches cost more than money.
 The non-financial costs of a data breach can be just as devastating as the monetary losses.
 These can include reputational damage, loss of customer trust, and potential regulatory penalties.
-Businesses may also lose competitive advantage due to intellectual property theft and suffer reduced productivity during recovery.
+Customers could take their business elsewhere, affecting your revenue.
+Due to intellectual property theft, businesses may also lose competitive advantage and suffer reduced productivity during recovery.

 Plus, most small businesses aren’t prepared for the average data breach cost.
-After all, do you have $3 million laying around for a potential data breach?
+After all, do you have $5 million lying around for a potential data breach?
 This lack of preparedness about data breach costs can cause small business owners to lose everything.
+Invest in strong security, so you stay ahead and stay competitive.

 What Can You Do to Prevent Paying the Cost of a Security Breach?